junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Firearm Due Process Protection Act”.
+This Act may be cited as the “Firearm Due Process Protection Act of 2025”.

 ## § 2.
 Enforcement of deadline for final disposition of requests to correct records of the National Instant Criminal Background Check System; due process protections